hilmanski/aihuntdev/README.md

-# About
+# About AIHunt.dev

-Name: AIHunt.dev
-Description: Find the best developer AI tools for your next project.
+Find the best developer AI tools for your next project.
-Think of Product Hunt but for AI tools for developer.
+Imagine ProductHunt, but specifically for AI tools designed for developer

 ## Content Structure (How to contribute)